Hedgehog skin can become dry and flaky if it is not cared for properly. Dry skin can be painful for hedgehogs and lead

 She makes sure he’s well dry and not wet before she puts him back into his cage and he wanders off to lie on his heat mat, further keeping him warm.
 We don’t leave him exposed to the air without at least being covered, so may if we have to do other things, put him in his pouch which is well insulated.

 5. Keep hedgehogs warm as heat can dry skin

-Your African Pygmy Hedgehogs environment can play a major part in their skin symptoms, if there is a lack of humidity in the air, this can lead to dry skin.
+Your hedgehogs environment can play a major part in their skin symptoms, if there is a lack of humidity in the air, this can lead to dry skin.
 The dry warm air can sap away moisture in their skin and lead to the skin drying out.

 We have central heating in our house, consisting of water heated radiators throughout our house.
 I know some friends who leave their heating consistently on at a high temperature and when we go and visit the dryness of the air, it makes you thirsty and for me, it makes me itchy, because it dries my skin.